anarion80/tech/README.md

 Additionally, I own M-9r so that is also tested.
 Everything else might or might not work - needs community help, testing and reporting back what works.

+The integration is in no way supported or endorsed by TECH Sterowniki sp. z o.o.

 ## :sparkles: Features

 - Configuration through UI